Posted by TO Live

 HOW TO APPLY:

 Interested applicants should apply through our TO Live careers website at: https://tolive.bamboohr.com/jobs/

 No phone calls please.
 TO Live thanks all applicants in advance.
 Only those candidates selected for an interview will be contacted.

-Together with the Toronto Public Service’s (TPS) initiatives, which TO Lives follows and adheres too, TO Live encourages applications from Indigenous peoples, racialized persons/persons of colour, persons with disabilities, women, LGBTQ2S persons, and others who may contribute to fostering innovative ideas and solutions.
+TO Live is dedicated to building an equitable and inclusive workplace that reflects the diversity of the public and the communities that we work and live in.
+TO Live encourages applications from Indigenous peoples, racialized persons/persons of colour, persons with disabilities, women, LGBTQ2S persons, and others who may contribute to fostering innovative ideas and solutions.

 We are committed to inclusive, barrier-free recruitment and selection processes and work environment in accordance with the Accessibility for Ontarians with Disabilities Act (AODA).
 The Human Resources department will work with applicants requesting accommodation at any stage of the hiring process.